-The statutory child maintenance services - the Child Maintenance Service and the Child Support Agency (CSA) - will take action if child maintenance isn’t paid.
+The Child Maintenance Service and the CSA will take action if child maintenance isn’t paid.

-When a child maintenance payment is missed, the service you’re using will contact the parent the child doesn’t live with to:
+When a payment is missed, the service you’re using will contact the ‘paying’ parent to:

 - find out why they haven’t paid